 Patient Learning Centre

-- Clinic Directory: listing of wound care clinics across Canada
+- Clinic Directory: Visit our comprehensive, up-to-date listing of wound care clinics across Canada.

-- Wounds Canada Institute programs: improve your wound knowledge with Wounds Canada’s online education modules.
+- Wounds Canada Institute: Improve your wound knowledge with Wounds Canada’s online education modules.

 - Up-to-date articles focused on the patient experience: Both of our in-house publications, Limb Preservation Journal and Wound Care Canada, feature articles focused on patient voice, autonomy and stories.
 Check out Promoting Autonomy, Empowerment and Self-management in Patients with Wounds and Unfolding Patients’ Preferences in Wound Care in the latest issue of Wound Care Canada.

 - Wound Index: We are pleased to provide this free online encyclopedia of basic skin physiology and wound-related conditions.

 WE ARE THE VOICE FOR CANADIAN PEOPLE AT RISK OF OR LIVING WITH WOUNDS AND THEIR PROVIDERS.

 That means we believe in listening to the voices and stories of patients living with or at risk of wounds and their caregivers.
 We wouldn’t be the organization we are today if we hadn’t spent time learning from patients and caregivers directly about their experiences navigating Canada’s health-care system.
 People are not their wounds; each patient has a unique story and vast wisdom to share if you choose to listen.
 Supporting patient autonomy and voice is one of the many ways we're enacting positive change in wound care delivery and the greater health-care system.
 This approach in turn fosters community and connection between patients, caregivers and health-care providers.
 When you donate to Wounds Canada, you’re supporting a patient-focused approach to research, advocacy, education and care that includes the following initiatives: